What is Leakage Current? DC Leakage VS AC Leakage

 1. Leakage current causes unwanted electrical power loss.

-2. Make unstable and unbalanced the system voltage.
+2. Leakage current makes unstable and unbalanced the system voltage.

-4. High Chances of electrical shock, and equipment damage.
+4. Leakage current creates chances of electrical shock and equipment damage.

 Leakage Current Protection